-Once the Noosa River was full of oysters, the Kabi Kabi came from all over the region to eat here.
+The Noosa River was once full of oysters and the Kabi Kabi came from all over the region to eat here.
 Now they are gone.
 In areas of the world where oyster ecosystems still occur, they are areas of high biodiversity, much more so than muddy substrates.

 No organisation in the world has more expertise in this area than The Nature Conservancy.
 The Nature Conservancy is one of the world’s largest practical conservation organisations, working in over 70 countries, with over 400 scientists on staff and links to every major research institution in the world.

 The Nature Conservancy approached Council in late 2018 to enter into a partnership, where both parties provided $1.2M each, to restore some of the lost oyster ecosystems of the Noosa River.
 A partnership agreement was endorsed by Council in 2019 and a TNC project team was on the ground in early 2020.

 Council endorsed a project plan in July 2020.
 For more details, the following reports are provided;

 Council prepared a report for the General Committee Meeting on 24 October 2022 and all Background documents (Appendixes to Report) can be found via this LINK.